 What is Cache Aside Pattern?

-- Distributed Cache is used when there is requirement of shared cache for several machines such as servers.
+- Distributed Cache is used when there is a requirement for shared cache for several machines such as servers.
 With a distributed cache, it is stored in an external service.
 This means if one server saved a cache item, other servers can use it as well.